KasperLuna/Funds/READEME.md

 # Funds (formerly fih·nan·chee)
  Finance Tracker WebApp

-Conveniently track your finances with Funds: follow transactions and manage your financial accounts from one location.
+Conveniently track your finances with Funds: follow transactions and manage your financial accounts from one location across all your devices.
+Designed to work as a PWA.

  ### Requirements